 Here are some notes on the ingredients used in this recipe.
 Please see the recipe card for quantities.

 Butter adds flavor, softness, and moisture and sometimes aids in the leavening of baked goods.
 I use New Zealand butter in my recipes, which has approximately 82% butterfat and can be very yellow (similar to European or Irish butter).
 Butter cannot be substituted with butter or margarine spreads, but it can be substituted with baking margarine.
 Butter is a key ingredient in the whipped shortbread base.
+The butter must be at room temperature for this recipe.

 Salt is a crucial ingredient in all baked goods.
 I use table salt in all my recipes.
 One teaspoon of table salt equals 1.5 teaspoons of Morton Kosher Salt equals 2 teaspoons of Diamond Crystal.